dmcp718/tc-benchmark/README.md

 This repository includes **tfbench**, a TUI (Terminal User Interface) tool that runs tframetest benchmarks and displays beautiful visual results using Rich.

 **⚠️ Note:** `tfbench.py` is for **Linux/macOS only**.
 Windows users can use tframetest.exe directly from the command line.

+**🍎 macOS Users:** tfbench.py includes intelligent installer detection.
+If tframetest is not installed, it will automatically detect the installer package and prompt you to install it interactively.

 ### Features